 Excel Standard Deviation Graph / Chart

-Bell Curve is the graph which is commonly used to gauge the performance appraisal of employees in companies.
-All the organizations work on performance appraisal for a specific period of time frame, using this performance appraisal they reward employees in terms of salary, promotions, etc.
+The bell curveBell CurveBell Curve graph portrays a normal distribution which is a type of continuous probability.
+It gets its name from the shape of the graph which resembles to a bell. is the graph commonly used to gauge the performance appraisal of company employees.
+All the organizations work on performance appraisal for a specific period frame.
+Using this performance appraisal, they reward employees in terms of salary, promotions, etc.

-All the higher rating employees in the bell curve will be placed on the right-hand side of the bell curve, low rating employees will be placed on the left-hand side of the bell curve, and average employees will be placed in the center of the bell curve.
+All the higher-rating employees in the bell curve will be placed on the right-hand side of the bell curve, low-rating employees will be placed on the left-hand side of the bell curve, and average employees will be placed in the center of the bell curve.

 How to Create a Standard Deviation Graph (Chart) in Excel?

-we got the result as 7.
+We got the result of 7.

-Secondly, calculate the Standard Deviation of the data series.
+Secondly, calculate the standard deviation of the data series.